Investing in students that need it most.

 OUR PARTNERS

 Access Opportunity invests in high-potential, low-income students, from high school through college, so that they can have impactful careers and lead change in the lives of individuals and communities.
-By providing personalized services, support, grants, and career opportunities, we ensure that talented and motivated students have the tools to succeed.
+By providing personalized services, support, grants, and career opportunities, Access Opportunity ensures that talented and motivated students have the tools to succeed.

-Partnering with high schools in the greater Denver Metro area, we identify students for our program and start working with them in 10th grade.
-Through our academic advising and tutoring, our students average cumulative GPAs increase by .12+ points and our average ACT scores are raised by 4+ points.
+Partnering with high schools in the greater Denver Metro area, Access Opportunity identifies students for the program and starts working with them in 10th grade.
+Through academic advising and tutoring, Access Opportunity students’ average cumulative GPAs increase by 12+ points and their average ACT scores are raised by 4+ points.

-All our seniors are accepted to 4-year colleges.
-Through our financial aid and scholarship advising, as well as a $10,000 college scholarship we provide each student, our students only owe $2,170 per year of college, on average, out of an average college cost of $59,087.
+All Access Opportunity seniors are accepted to 4-year colleges.
+Through financial aid and scholarship advising, as well as a $10,000 college scholarship provided to each student, Access Opportunity students only owe $2,170 per year of college, on average, out of an average college cost of $59,087.

 Our Partnership

-Starting in January 2018, Denver Test Prep will provide small group ACT courses to all Access Opportunity 11th graders.
-Students will take the April ACT and will also have the opportunity to continue for more tutoring towards the June test.
+Starting in January 2018, DTP has provided small group ACT courses to all Access Opportunity 11th graders.
+Students who take the April ACT and also have the opportunity to continue with more tutoring towards the June test.
+In the 2022-23 school year, DTP also began offering academic coaching workshops for students and “train-the-trainer” coaching workshops for Access Opportunity staff.

 READ: DTP Sponsors Access Opportunity’s 2018 Raise a Glass Event

-To learn more about College Track, please visit their website.
+To learn more about Breakthrough at Kent Denver, please visit their website

 Our Partnership